Throat and acoustic paired speech dataset for deep learning-based speech enhancement: Methods

 \subsection{Speaker information}

 The TAPS dataset was constructed from 60 native Korean speakers, whose demographic details are summarized in Table \hyperref[table:1]{1}.
+Participants were recruited via on-campus bulletin board advertisements at Pohang University of Science and Technology (POSTECH).
+We aimed for balanced gender representation and imposed no age restrictions.
 The mean age of the speakers was 27.1 years (standard deviation: 6.23 years), and none reported a history of vocal disorders.
 The \texttt{train} set includes 40 speakers (20 women, 20 men).
 The \texttt{dev} and \texttt{test} sets each consist of 10 speakers (5 women, 5 men per set), distinct from those in the \texttt{train} set and from each other.